-On Friday 21 December 2012, the OUTA members met with their legal team to analyze and consider the judgment handed down by Vorster AJ in the North Gauteng High Court on 13 December 2012 (“the judgment”).
+On Friday 21 December 2012, the OUTA supporters met with their legal team to analyze and consider the judgment handed down by Vorster AJ in the North Gauteng High Court on 13 December 2012 (“the judgment”).

 The meeting concluded that the judgment is clearly wrong in several material respects and should not go unchallenged.
 Foremost among these are the following:-

 - The judge’s interpretation of Section 27 of the SANRAL Act effectively renders public participation meaningless and is out of line with other Constitutional Court decisions on the right to fair administrative action.
 The judge held that:-

 (a) The public did not have to be properly informed of the extent of SANRAL’s plans to upgrade and eToll GFIP, which comes at great cost to the road user.